OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-22.md

 ## Proverbs 22:13

-The sluggard says, “There is a lion outside!
+The lazy person says, “There is a lion outside!
 I will be killed in the streets!”

 ## Proverbs 22:14